hyoyou/minion-reach-client/README.md

 #### Playing Locally
 In the client directory, please run `npm install && npm start` to start the server.
 In a browser, navigate to `http://localhost:3000/` to begin.
 (Note: you may be using a different port number.
 Please update accordingly)

-Please start a PostgreSQL server on your computer prior to running the database commands below.
-PostgreSQL can be downloaded [here](https://www.postgresql.org/).
+Please initialize a PostgreSQL server on your computer prior to running the database commands below.
+The easiest way to get started is with the Postgres.app, which can be downloaded [here](https://postgresapp.com/).
 If Homebrew is installed, you can run `brew install postgresql`.

 In the server directory, run `bundle install` to install dependencies.
-Run `rake db:create` to create the database, then `rake db:migrate` to migrate local database.
+Run `rake db:create` to create the database, and then `rake db:migrate` to migrate local database.
 To start the application on your machine, run `rails s -p 3001` (Note: you may be using a different port number.
 Please update accordingly).

 When the server successfully runs, you should be able to ~play the game~ begin your mission at `http://localhost:3000/`.
 The default level of difficulty is set to 'normal'.